veevo/dev/content/en/spiritism/religion/prayer/for-problems.md

 ---
-layout: default-md
-section: Prayer
-title: Help for our Problems |
+title: "Prayer: Help for Problems"
-subtitle: In vestibulum massa quis arcu lobortis tempus.
+description: In vestibulum massa quis arcu lobortis tempus.
 Nam pretium arcu in odio vulputate luctus.
+date: "2019-01-01"
+tags:
+- religion
+categories:
+- spiritism
 ---

 ## How Can Prayer Help Us With Our Problems?